Niamtougou

 Niamtougou is a market town in and district capital of Doufelgou District (Préfecture), in the Kara Region of Togo.
 It is located 28 km north of Kara on the nation's main north–south road, national road (Route Nationale).
 Niamtougou market is the one of largest in the region and is held every Sunday.

 Geography

 Niamtougou is composed of six villages that are in close proximity to each other: Niamtougou, Koka, Baga, Ténéga, Yaka, and Agbandé.

+Climate

 Government

 Niamtougou is the district capital of Doufelgou District and houses facilities of the Interior, Education, and Rural Development Ministries.
 The district's administrative offices, including the office and residence of the District Governor (Préfet), are located in Koka.

 Economy

 Niamtougou Market is second only to Ketao Market in its importance in the Kara Region.
 While market day is weekly on Sunday, there is significant daily activity.

 Transportation

 Niamtougou International Airport - Togo's second largest airport after the Tokoin International Airport in Lomé - is located in Baga, 4 km north of Niamtougou center.
 As of March 2021 it did not have regularly scheduled commercial flights.
 Niamtougou is on the nation's main north–south road, Route Nationale No. 1.
 Secondary roads leaving Niamtougou connect to the agricultural communities of Siou, Pouda, Massadéna, and Tchitchirra and the crossroads market town of Kouméa.